TEEs-projects/Time-manipulation-Attack/README.md

 ### **Build**

-To build the project, enter each *openethereum-3.3.4* directory and run:
+To build the project, enter each *openethereum* directory and run:

 ```
 cargo build
 ```

 ## **Running the tests**
-* To run the test, enter *testchain* directory and run:
+* To run the test, enter *./testchain* directory and run:

 ```
 ./nohuprun.sh